 - Steering lacks feel

-We've tried the 2.0-litre TDI with 148bhp so far and found it offers plenty of punch for a family estate car.
-With adaptive suspension fitted it also soaks up the bumps of UK road surfaces with aplomb, and is best left in Normal mode, where the Octavia is both relaxing and composed to drive.
+With adaptive suspension fitted the Octavia soaks up the bumps of UK road surfaces with aplomb, and is best left in Normal mode, where the Octavia is both relaxing and composed to drive.
 While its chassis rightly prioritises refinement and comfort, with some body lean in corners as a result, it offers plenty of grip, light steering and respectable driving dynamics.

 The Skoda Octavia Estate has long been a go-to car for buyers in need of space and a classy interior, and the latest model only makes it more compelling.
-With improvements across the board, this looks like it could be the family-sized estate to beat.
+With improvements across the board, it’s one of the best family estate cars around.